 I found the lower slopes really enjoyable.
 We went right up the moraine until spotting the gully Kane mentions.
 There was a tiny bit of water running in it but since we didn't carry our crampons we chose to ignore Kane's warning that we may need them in this case...
 Good thing we didn't have to regret that decision!!
 (I had pictures of the route from my jaunt up Observation the day before so we knew we probably wouldn't need to carry crampons - unless you're very sure about it you should carry them on this particular mountain.)

 The huge grassy slope, followed by small benches of rock was absolutely brimming with wild flowers of every color and kind.
 It was easy to walk quickly up this terrain and the only bad part was the unrelenting mosquitoes!
 Keith ended up putting bug spray on they were so annoying.
+A very interesting encounter took place as we gained the lower rock bands.
+We ran into a majestic billy goat and his mate.
+The billy wasn't too happy with us but grudgingly allowed us to pass by.
+This is the closest I've ever been to these magnificent creatures and I was surprised how big they are!
 It took us about 2 hours to reach the first rock band from the bivy at a good pace.